Former nicotine research monkeys now at primate sanctuary

 GAINESVILLE, Fla.
-(AP) — More than two dozen monkeys that were test subjects in nicotine addiction research have been moved from an Arkansas lab to a Florida primate sanctuary.
+(AP) — More than two dozen monkeys that were test subjects in nicotine addiction research denounced by British primatologist Jane Goodall have been moved from an Arkansas lab to a Florida primate sanctuary.

 The Gainesville Sun reported Wednesday that the squirrel monkeys are now at the city’s Jungle Friends Primate Sanctuary.
-The U.S. Food and Drug Administration suspended the nicotine addiction study last year after learning that four research monkeys had died.
+The nicotine addiction study by the U.S. Food and Drug Administration started in 2014 and was suspended last year after the agency learned four research monkeys had died.

-FDA commissioner Scott Gottlieb said in January that the study didn’t meet agency standards and would be stopped.
-The monkeys were sent, with $1 million for their care, to Jungle Friends.
+The FDA has said three of the monkeys died from anesthesia-related complications and one death was related to bloat, which can have unclear causes.

-The monkeys arrived in November and are now slowly being introduced to different foods, materials and experiences.
-They’re set to move in the spring to large outdoor enclosures that mimic their natural habitat.
+Goodall wrote to the FDA in September 2017, calling the study “cruel and unnecessary.”

 Most Read Nation & World Stories